Creating a Legacy Internship

 - Employ legacy students as "teaching assistants" or low-level personal research assistants.

-- Require a legacy student to work more than eight hours in a given week.
+- Require a legacy student to work more than six hours in a given week.

 - Employ a legacy student in the same position more than once.

 Apply to Create a Legacy Internship

 To apply for a Legacy Internship, you must complete the Create a Legacy Internship form describing the proposed internship.

 Final approval of the internship proposal lies with the Legacy Coordinator.
 Proposals will be evaluated based upon their compatibility with the goals of the program, the number of interested student applicants, and available funding.